SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 How to improve it

 There are only two ways to improve burn multiple: increase net new ARR per pound spent or reduce the pounds spent per unit of net new ARR.
 In practice, the most impactful lever is improving retention.
-Because burn multiple uses net new ARR (which subtracts churned ARR from gross new ARR), reducing churn directly improves the metric without requiring any additional spending.
-A company that adds £2M in gross new ARR but loses £1M to churn has £1M net new ARR.
-If it can reduce churn to £500K, net new ARR jumps to £1.5M — a 50% improvement — with zero additional acquisition spend.
+Because burn multiple uses net new ARR (which subtracts churned ARR from gross new ARR), reducing churn directly improves the metric without any additional spend.
+A company adding £2M in gross new ARR but losing £1M to churn has £1M net new ARR; reduce churn to £500K and net new ARR jumps to £1.5M — a 50% improvement with zero extra acquisition spend.

 Metric 14: Rule of 40